 The Open Sans font has been designed by Steve Matteson.

-The font is used by over 21M websites and in the last week the Google Font API displayed the font over 28.7B times.
+Over 21M websites use the font, and in the last week, the Google Font API displayed the font over 28.7B times.
 Open Sans is a humanist sans serif typeface designed by Steve Matteson, Type Director of Ascender Corp.
-This version contains the total 897 character set, which incorporates the standard ISO Latin 1, Latin CE, Greek and Cyrillic character sets.
-Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
-It was optimized for print, web, and mobile interfaces, and has great legibility characteristics in its letterforms.
+This version contains the total 897 character set, which incorporates the standard ISO Latin 1, Latin CE, Greek, and Cyrillic character sets.
+Open Sans was designed with an upright stress, open forms, and a neutral yet friendly appearance.
+It was optimized for print, web, and mobile interfaces and had great legibility characteristics in its letterforms.

 The Lato font has been designed by Łukasz Dziedzic.

-Lato is used by 11M Websites Worldwide and it’s very popular in USA.
+11M Websites Worldwide uses lato, and it’s trendy in the USA.
 Consistently the Google API shows the font over 7.90B times.
 Lato is a sans serif typeface family started in the summer of 2010 by Warsaw-based designer Łukasz Dziedzic (“Lato” means “Summer” in Polish).
-In December 2010 the Lato family was published under the Open Font License by his foundry tyPoland, with support from Google.
+In December 2010, the Lato family was published under the Open Font License by his foundry tyPoland, with Google’s support.
 The semi-rounded details of the letters give Lato a feeling of warmth, while the strong structure gives solidness and seriousness.
 “Male and female, serious but friendly.